apache/comdev-site/source/companies/employ.md

 tags: ["companies", "employment", "contributors"]
 ---

-# Employing Open Source Contributors
+# Employing or Contracting with Open Source Contributors

 If your business relies on an open source project, employing, contracting with or otherwise financially supporting,